pleuph/StackCalculator/README.md

 - Write meaningful tests for various scenarios
 - Create mockup of UI in Unity

-##Conclusions
-- Created two different solutions
-- Was unable to create working prototypes in Unity
-  - Did not discover how to connect code with UI elements
+## Conclusions

+### Solution 1

+### Solution 2

+### Unity projects
+I Was unable to create working prototypes in Unity.
+I used the "2D mobile app" template and was able to add UI elements to the screen, but was not able to go beyond that.
+I ended up creating UI mockups for both solutions, shown in screenshots.

+Being completely new to Unity, I encountered the following challenges:
 - Encountered errors after adding UI elements
 - Was unable to push Unity code to GitHub because some files were too big
+- How to connect UI elements with code was not readily apparent to me
+- Project structure and number files (7k+) is unfamiliar and hard to grasp
+- Although good learning resources seem to exist, I was not able to find a usable quickstart guide for this type of task
+- Because of the above, I did not research how to deploy apps to devices